-Active duty service men and women and their immediate family members receive health care coverage under TRICARE.
-If your former spouse served in the armed forces, you may be wondering whether you still qualify for TRICARE benefits after the divorce.
-You might be able to keep your military health care policy if you satisfy the eligibility requirements.
-TRICARE offers varying levels of coverage for former spouses under a couple different scenarios.
-This article covers the types of TRICARE insurance available to ex-spouses of service members after divorce.
+Active duty service members and their immediate family members receive health care coverage under TRICARE.
+If your former spouse served in the armed forces, you might be able to keep your military health care policy—at least in part—after a divorce if you satisfy the eligibility requirements.
+This article covers the types of TRICARE insurance available to an ex-spouse after a military divorce.

-Under the 20/20/20 rule, the ex-spouse keeps all TRICARE health care benefits as long as he or she can satisfy the following strict set of requirements:
+Under the 20/20/20 rule, the ex-spouse keeps all TRICARE health care benefits if they meet the following strict set of requirements:

-If the former spouse fulfills all three prongs of the 20/20/20 rule, he or she is eligible to hang on to the full TRICARE package, retain access to the military Post Exchange (PX) and keep base and commissary privileges.
+A former spouse who fulfills all three prongs of the 20/20/20 rule is eligible to hang on to the full TRICARE package, retain access to the military Post Exchange (PX) and keep base and commissary privileges.
 A qualifying ex-spouse receives comprehensive TRICARE benefits through age 65, which is the age most people first become eligible for Medicare benefits.

-Unlike benefits under the 20/20/20 rule, full coverage is only available for up to one year after the divorce under this rule.
-Former spouses who meet 20/20/15 guidelines also do not receive PX access or base and commissary privileges.
+Former spouses who meet 20/20/15 guidelines (but not the 20/20/20 guidelines) do not receive PX access or base and commissary privileges.

 To secure your separate coverage, you need to bring the following documents to your local ID card office: